-Apply by going directly to the online application, however, you should familiarize yourself with the specific program requirements before submitting your application.
+Apply by going directly to the online application.
+However, please familiarize yourself with the specific program requirements before submitting your application.

 More than 125 years ago, EWU began as a small teacher-education school called the Benjamin P. Cheney Academy.
 Now the demand for higher education has expanded to include career preparation in fields like business, the sciences and healthcare as well as training for civic and community leadership and the development of the arts.
 EWU has risen to the challenge of fulfilling this demand with graduate programs in all of these areas.

 For more information on applying to EWU graduate school visit our Application Procedures page.

 For more information about these, please check out their corresponding pages on the left under "Prospective Students, Graduate Service Appointments."

 Eastern's more than 260 graduate faculty members are active scholars, dedicated teachers and effective mentors.
 They engage their students in a wide range of supervised and independent research and in the professional preparation required for specialized practice in their chosen fields.
 The University is awarded millions of dollars each year in competitive grants from external funding agencies for research, training and service.
 Eastern's graduate students have the exceptional benefit of well-funded research facilities and the student-centered faculty of a comprehensive university.